AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code-cli-app/README.md

     npm start
 ```

-The server should start at port **3000**.
-Navigate to `http://localhost:3000` in your browser, which will trigger the token acquisition process.
+The app should attempt to acquire a token interactively and make a call to Microsoft Graph afterwards.

 ## More information